GRE Chemistry Test

-The GRE subject test in chemistry is a standardized test in the United States created by the Educational Testing Service, and is designed to assess a candidate's potential for graduate or post-graduate study in the field of chemistry.
-It contains questions from many fields of chemistry.
-15% of the questions will come from analytical chemistry, 25% will come from inorganic chemistry, 30% will come from organic chemistry and 30% will come from physical chemistry.
+The Graduate Record Examinations (GRE) Subject Test in Chemistry was a standardized test in the United States created by the Educational Testing Service (ETS).
+Designed to assess a candidate's potential for graduate or post-graduate study, the exam covered various chemistry subfields: analytical chemistry (15%), inorganic chemistry (25%), organic chemistry (30%), and physical chemistry (30%).

-This exam, like all the GRE subject tests, is paper-based, as opposed to the GRE general test which is usually computer-based.
-It contains 130 questions, which are to be answered within 2 hours and 50 minutes.
-Scores on this exam are sometimes required for entrance to chemistry Ph.D. programs in the United States.
+Unlike the GRE General Test, which is typically computer-based, the Chemistry Subject Test was paper-based.
+It consisted of 130 questions to be completed within 2 hours and 50 minutes.
+Scores on this exam were sometimes required for admission to chemistry Ph.D. programs in the United States.

-Scores are scaled and then reported as a number between 200 and 990; however, in recent versions of the test, the maximum and minimum reported scores have been 940 (corresponding to the 99 percentile) and 460 (1 percentile) respectively.
-The mean score for all test takers from July, 2009, to July, 2012, was 703 with a standard deviation of 115.
+Results were reported on a scaled range between 200 and 990.
+However, in later versions, the reported scores spanned from 460 (1st percentile) to 940 (99th percentile).
+For test-takers between July 2009 and July 2012, the mean score was 703 with a standard deviation of 115.

-Tests generally take place three times per year, on one Saturday in each of September, October, and April.
-Students must register for the exam approximately five weeks before the administration.

-The test was discontinued following the April 2023 administration.
+Historically, the exam was administered three times a year, on a Saturday in September, October, and April, with a registration deadline approximately five weeks before the test date.
+The ETS discontinued the Chemistry Subject Test following the April 2023 administration.